fablue/building-a-social-network-with-flutter/README.md

 <br><br>

 But the App had one big problem: I didn't develop an iOS Version(so far)!
-So because I do not own an Apple Computer nor do I own an iPhone I decided to look around for any cool Framework which would allow me to develop an App for both platforms.
-This way I would be able to build and debug it on my linux machine and my Android smartphone, which sounded great to me.
+So because I do not own an Apple Computer nor do I own an iPhone I decided to look for any cool Framework which would allow me to develop Lime for both platforms.
+This way I would be able to build and debug it on my linux machine and my Android smartphone, which sounded great to me :relaxed:.
 Since I am a great fan of Dart as a programming language, I found Flutter.
 And hell: I remember seeing the first code example of a layout and immediately leaving the website shaking my head.
-So I visited all the other well known Frameworks like Xamarin, ReactNative or NativeScript and those are all great Frameworks but nothing could catch me entirely.
+I visited all the other, well known, Frameworks like Xamarin, ReactNative or NativeScript and those are all great Frameworks but nothing could catch me entirely.
-So I cloned Flutter, gave it a chance by reading the docs and tried building my first layouts and quickly fell in love with it :heart:
+At the end I cloned Flutter, gave it a chance by reading the docs and tried building my first layouts and quickly fell in love with it :heart:
-So why did I choose trying Flutter instead of any other Framework when the code scared me the first time I saw it?
+But why did I try Flutter when my first impression wasn't that great at all?

-Well there are many reason:
+Well there are many reasons:
 - First of all I like Dart and I prefer it MUCH over javascript since I am most used to writing Java code
-- Secondly IntelliJ is my IDE of choice
+- Secondly IntelliJ is my IDE of choice  :heart:
 - And the Game-Changer (for me): Flutter runs inside a VM and draws everything itself.
 This should bring performance and a whole lot of possibilities to the framework.
 And yep: I was right!

-Since I started building Lime with Flutter it took me around 10 hours of work (reading the docs included) to built the following
-App and here is how its done.
+Since I started building Lime with Flutter it took me around 10 hours of work (reading the docs included) to built the following and here is how its done.
 <br><br>
 ### GIF: Lime Flutter version
 <img src="https://github.com/fablue/building-a-social-network-with-flutter/blob/master/lime-f-preview.gif?raw=true" width="350">